Searching for Scientific Solutions

 UCSF researchers are tackling a variety of urgent questions related to the pandemic.
 They are:

 - Guiding safe reopening.
-UCSF, the Chan Zuckerberg Biohub, and Stanford University are joining forces on two large studies that will provide information crucial to the management of the COVID-19 pandemic.
+UCSF, the Chan Zuckerberg Biohub, and Stanford University have joined forces on two large studies that will provide information crucial to the management of the COVID-19 pandemic.
 The first study tracks how widespread COVID-19 is in the Bay Area over time.
 The second study estimates the rate at which health workers with regular exposure to COVID-19 patients develop antibodies – and whether those antibodies prevent the workers from getting sick.

-- Understanding the spread of the virus.
+- Understanding the spread of the virus and identifying new strains.
 UCSF researchers have been using genetic data to track different strains of SARS-CoV-2.
-While it is not clear that genetic differences in the virus lead to any differences in COVID-19 symptoms or severity, the information helps public health officials monitor the spread of the virus.
-UCSF researchers are also examining the dynamics of COVID-19 infection in children’s summer camps to inform school reopening policies.
+The information helps public health officials monitor the spread of the virus and assess whether new genetic mutations are linked to differences in COVID-19 symptoms or severity.
+UCSF researchers have also examined the dynamics of COVID-19 infection in children’s summer camps to inform school reopening policies.

 For more on UCSF research to conquer COVID-19, visit: